olijf/docker-gnuradio-soapy/README.md

  -    U8 -> [F32, S16, S8]
 ```

-If you want to use the docker container with an SDR that does not provide a network interface you should run the docker container in priviliged mode:
+If you want to use the docker container with an SDR that does not provide a network interface you should run the docker container in priviliged mode + mount your `/dev/` folder/device into the container:
 ```bash
 docker run --rm -it --privileged gnuradio-soapy
 ```